Adobo (Filipino dish)

-Philippine adobo (from adobar: "marinade", "sauce" or "seasoning" / /ə'doʊboʊ/, /tl/) is a popular Filipino dish and cooking process in Philippine cuisine.
+Adobo (from adobar: "marinade", "sauce" or "seasoning" / /ə'doʊboʊ/, /tl/) is a popular Filipino dish and cooking process in Philippine cuisine.
 In its base form, meat, seafood, or vegetables are first browned in oil, and then marinated and simmered in vinegar, salt and/or soy sauce, and garlic.
 It is often considered the unofficial national dish in the Philippines.

 History

 The cooking method for the Philippine adobo is indigenous to the Philippines.
 The various precolonial peoples of the Philippine archipelago often cooked or prepared their food with vinegar and salt in various techniques to preserve them in the tropical climate.
 Vinegar, in particular, is one of the most important ingredients in Filipino cuisine, with the main traditional types being coconut, cane, nipa palm, and kaong palm.
-These are all linked to traditional alcohol fermentation.
+These are all linked to traditional alcohol fermentation, and relate to a wide array of fermentation techniques used to produce complex flavours in Filipino cooking.